Tony Redmond: Playing career

 A local from Glebe, New South Wales, Redmond was a forward who played 14 seasons of first grade rugby league, during the early years of the NSWRFL.
 He made his debut for Glebe in 1911 and in the same year played in the 1911 grand final against Eastern Suburbs which Easts won 11–8.

-Always known by the nickname of 'Tony', Redmond also represented the AIF during the great war.
+Always known by the nickname of 'Tony', Redmond also represented the AIF during World War I.

 Redmond next played for Western Suburbs, where the club finished in the top half of the table each season he played there.
 In 1921, Redmond joined St George and played in the club's first ever game against his former club Glebe.
 In 1922, Redmond rejoined Glebe and played in his second grand final against a star studded North Sydney side comprising the likes of Harold Horder, Cec Blinkhorn and Duncan Thompson.
 Glebe lost the match 35–3 in a heavy defeat.
 In 1924, Redmond moved back to Western Suburbs and played one last game for the club before retiring.

 Although mainly remembered as a player for Glebe and the Western Suburbs club, Redmond is also remembered as a member of the first St. George team in 1921.